Bond-Addict/dotnet-microservices/md/Lab_10.md

-In this lab, classes are added for managing movies in a database.
+In this exercise, classes are added for managing movies in a database.
 The app\'s model classes use [Entity Framework Core (EF Core)] to work with the database.
 EF Core is an object-relational mapper (O/RM) that simplifies